 |index.html||Redirection page following directory reorganisations 9 May 2020|

-The gazetteer reference data contain links to a number of external sites.
-In particular use is made of National Library of Scotland’s online historic OS maps.
-All external links open in a new window and their non-availablity does not affect the operation of the gazetteer.
+The gazetteer entity and reference data contain links to a number of external sites.
+Particular use is made of National Library of Scotland’s online historic OS maps.
+All external links open in a new window.
+The non-availablity of an external site or individual page does not affect the operation of the gazetteer.

 An appropriate Web server and Perl interpreter installation is required.
 (The current public server uses Apache 2.4.46 (Unix) and Perl v5.016.)
 The system requires approximately 2.7 MByte of disk space.